All Episodes

 It wouldn't be right to learn those things.

-Highly trained broadcast specialists in America's real anchor man.
+Highly trained broadcast specialists and America's real anchorman holding forth from the EIB Southern Command.

-Here's the money quote, by the way, on the uh I want to go back to this baby story because this says it all, and it makes my point from a couple three weeks before the election all over again.
+Here's the money quote, by the way, on the want to go back to this baby story because this says it all and it makes my point from a couple, three weeks before the election all over again.

-This is uh this is a quote from a parent who's going through this screening to determine whether or not her uh embryos contain flaws, if you will.
+This is a quote from a parent who's going through this screening to determine whether or not her embryos contain flaws, if you will.

 Unless you have lived with a child that has a terrible disability or disease, you can't speak about it.

-And we are supposed to identify not with the child's suffering.
+And we are supposed to identify not with the child suffering.

 We are supposed to identify with the suffering of the living who are made inconvenient by this.